dboltovskyi/scripts/README.md

 ## Description
 This repository consists of a few scripts.
-They allow to build docker image and to run test jobs in docker container.
+They allow to build docker image for testing with ATF

 ## Steps